 The United States has national fellowships to attract the next generation of talent to public schools, international development work, and public service.
 Now, with nearly 75% of small businesses experiencing a negative impact from COVID-19 for the last 10 months, a clear need exists for thoughtful investment in America’s entrepreneurial talent, in order to ensure an equitable recovery.

 The Next Generation Entrepreneurship Corps Act seeks to rebuild Main Street and will:

 A full summary of the bill is available here.

-This legislation is supported by the U.S. Chamber of Commerce, Prosperity Now, National Action Network, Center for American Entrepreneurship, Opportunity Finance Network, the Greater Philadelphia Chamber, the SCORE Foundation, Young Invincibles, the Network for Teaching Entrepreneurship, Small Business for America’s Future, the Small Business Majority, BUILD.org, NextGen Chamber of Commerce, Engine, National Venture Capital Association, the Economic Innovation Group, the United Way of Delaware, the WRK Group, and Connect DE.
+This legislation is supported by the U.S. Chamber of Commerce, Prosperity Now, National Action Network, Center for American Entrepreneurship, Opportunity Finance Network, the Greater Philadelphia Chamber, the SCORE Foundation, Young Invincibles, the Network for Teaching Entrepreneurship, Small Business for America’s Future, the Small Business Majority, BUILD.org, NextGen Chamber of Commerce, Engine, National Venture Capital Association, the Economic Innovation Group, Association of Small Business Development Centers, National Association of Latino Community Asset Builders, the United Way of Delaware, the WRK Group, and Connect DE.